alberto56/open-code-metrics-api-contract/1.0/README.md

     Status: received|queue|processing|done
     Metrics: /path/to/metrics/folder

+(Created date is in UTC timezone.)
+(Metrics folder will not necessarily be set before the status is "done".)
+(Hash, Branch, and Subfolder are optional.)

 Once the status is "done", you can find CSV files in the /path/to/metrics/folder:

     * scp -r $USER@$SERVER:/path/to/metrics/folder/*csv